stanfordhpccenter/soleil-x/README.md

 ### Install Legion

-We build Legion in a SLURM job, because processes on the login node are restricted to 1 core, and we also require a node with a proper CUDA installation.
+We can't build Legion on the head node, because it has a different architecture than the compute nodes.
+Currently we have to manually reload modules when moving to a compute node, because the version installed on the head node is incompatible with that on the compute nodes.

 ```
 cd "$LEGION_DIR"/language
-LD_FLAGS=-lpmi2 USE_CUDA=1 USE_OPENMP=1 USE_GASNET=1 USE_HDF=1 srun -N 1 -c 10 -p aaiken --gres=gpu:4 scripts/setup_env.py --llvm-version 38
+USE_CUDA=1 USE_OPENMP=1 USE_GASNET=1 USE_HDF=1 srun --exclusive -N 1 -p gpu bash -c '. "$SOLEIL_DIR"/src/sapling_reload_modules.sh; scripts/setup_env.py --llvm-version 60'
 ```

 ### Compile Soleil-X

-Soleil-X must similarly be built in a SLURM job:
+Similarly, we build Soleil on a compute node.

 ```
 cd "$SOLEIL_DIR"/src
-srun -N 1 -c 10 -p aaiken --gres=gpu:4 make
+srun --exclusive -N 1 -p gpu bash -c '. "$SOLEIL_DIR"/src/sapling_reload_modules.sh; make'
 ```

 Setup (Certainty @ Stanford)